Los Angeles City Controller

 The Los Angeles City Controller is an official in the government of the city of Los Angeles, California.
-The City Controller is the paymaster and chief accounting officer of the city.
-Along with the Mayor and the City Attorney, the City Controller is chosen by popular vote every four years.
+The city controller is the paymaster and chief accounting officer of the city.
+Along with the mayor and the city attorney, the city controller is chosen by popular vote every four years.

-The position began in 1878 as the Los Angeles City Auditor and in the early days included secretarial duties for the Los Angeles Common Council as part of the job.
+The position began in 1878 as the Los Angeles City Auditor.
+In the early days, the job included secretarial duties for the Los Angeles Common Council.
 Upon the re-election of John S. Myers in 1925, when the city approved a new charter, the name of the position was changed to City Controller.
 In 2000, another update to the city charter added the power and responsibility of conducting "performance audits" of departmental effectiveness.